red-dev-inc/subnet-evm/README.md

 ## Overview

 At the very highest level, here is an overview of the process we will take you through in this tutorial.
-First we are going to show you how to install the necessary software required to run the subnet-evm as a local network, and then we will will explain to you how to add a precompile contract to the subnet-evm.
+First we are going to show you how to install the necessary software required to run the subnet-evm as a local network, and then we will will explain to you how to add a precompile contract to the subnet-evm, using the signature-verification precompile we just described as an example.
 After that, with the help of the Remix, we can create a simple Solidity interface to connect to and use the precompile.

 # Prerequisites